Cambodian–Thai border dispute: 2008 conflict

 The dispute resurfaced in 2008 when the Cambodian government was preparing to nominate the Temple of Preah Vihear to the UNESCO as a World Heritage Site.
 The Thai government of Samak Sundaravej initially signed a communiqué supporting the nomination, but this was seized upon by the anti-government protest group People's Alliance for Democracy to attack the government as part of its protests, which led to the 2008 Thai political crisis.
 Facing nationalistic sentiment, Samak's government changed its stance and withdrew its support.
 The situation escalated with military units facing each other in the disputed areas, breaking out into armed clashes on several occasions.
 Disputes also arose over other overlapping border areas, including those around the ancient Khmer temples of Prasat Ta Muen Thom and Prasat Ta Krabey.

 The conflict led to a request for interpretation from the ICJ over the territory covered by the 1962 judgment.
 In 2013, the court ruled that it included the cliff on which the temple stood (referred to in the case as a promontory), but not all of the surrounding area, including the nearby hill of Phnom Trap.

 2025 conflict

 In 2025, tensions increased in several disputed areas along the border, especially with clashes in the Emerald Triangle area on 28 May.
 Following several diplomatic and political incidents, the crisis broke out into open armed conflict on 24 July.
-Thailand and Cambodia agreed to an unconditional ceasefire on 28 July.
+Thailand and Cambodia agreed to an unconditional ceasefire on 28 July, but the ceasefire would be broken with an escalation of hostilities in 8 December.
+US President Donald Trump claimed that both countries agreed to a ceasefire but border skirmishes have continued.
+Thailand said a truce would only be possible after Cambodian forces withdraw and landmines were removed, while Cambodia said it must keep fighting to defend its sovereignty.
+Both sides reported fresh attacks, including air strikes and rocket fire.
+Many are being displaced in the conflict.